Petronas: 21st century

-Corporate identity
+On 9 April 2019, Petronas was praised for its role in the Sudanese oil and gas industry by Minister of Oil and Gas engineer Yagoub Adam Bashir Gamaa.
+Later, on 15 April, Petronas acquires 100% interest in Singaporean energy company, Amplus Energy Solutions, also known as M+ as part of its strategy to move into renewable energy, pursuing highgrowth business to complement its business operations.

-Petronas's logo was created in 1974 by Dato Johan Ariff of Johan Design Associates.
-He is also responsible in creating logos for other Petronas subsidiaries, JVs, link-companies and properties, including Kuala Lumpur City Centre (KLCC), MISC, MMHE, Universiti Teknologi Petronas (UTP), Kuala Lumpur Convention Centre, Putrajaya Holdings, Prince Court Medical Centre (PCMC), PETLIN, Malaysian Petroleum Club and Mesra Mall.
+In January 2020, prior to the COVID-19 pandemic, Petronas through its subsidiary, Petronas LNG signed a heads of agreement (HoA) with Shenergy Group to supply approximately 1.5 million tonnes per annum of LNG to its Wuhaogou receiving terminal in China.
+The agreement is a 12-year term beginning in 2022 and ended in 2034.

-In 2013, Petronas introduced a refreshed version of its corporate logo at the 2013 Asia Oil and Gas Conference (AOGC 2013).
+In 2024, Petronas, Italy's Enilive SpA, and Japan's Euglena Co. announced a final investment decision to establish a biorefinery in Malaysia.
+A joint venture will oversee the construction, slated to begin in the fourth quarter of this year at Petronas's integrated refinery and petrochemical complex in Pengerang, Johor.
+The facility is designed to process approximately 650,000 tons of raw materials annually, producing sustainable aviation fuel, hydrogenated vegetable oil, and bio-naphtha.
+The biorefinery is expected to commence operations in the second half of 2028.

 Corporate affairs

-Petronas is a corporation wholly-owned by the government of Malaysia and is directly answerable to the prime minister of Malaysia.
+PETRONAS is a legal entity incorporated under the 1965 Malaysian Companies Act and reports to the company's Board of Directors.
 The Malaysian federal government is the sole shareholder of the company.
 Key positions in the company are all appointees from the federal government.
-Besides, the federal government also controls the amount of dividend payout to finance the yearly budget of the country.
-In December 2019, prime minister Mahathir Mohamad mooted an idea of selling a percentage of Petronas stake to Sabah and Sarawak because the Pakatan Harapan government was unable to fulfill its promise of giving 20% oil royalty to both the states.
-The price of the purchase was reported to be RM 8 billion for one percent of the company.
-Such proposal met cold response from Sarawak.
+The federal government also controls the amount of dividend payout to finance the yearly budget of the country.
+In December 2019, Prime Minister Mahathir Mohamad mooted an idea of selling a percentage of PETRONAS stake to Sabah and Sarawak because the Pakatan Harapan government was unable to fulfill its promise of giving 20% oil royalty to both the states.
+The price of the purchase was reported to be RM8 billion for one per cent of the company.
+The proposal was met with a cold response from Sarawak.
 This is because once the shares are bought, Sarawak can only become a minority shareholder.
-Sarawak therefore will not have much voice in the Petronas board meetings.
-Due to its high share price, the money, once invested, may have difficulty to break even in the future.
-A lawmaker from Sarawak stated that Petronas acts as a trustee for the oil and gas fields in both the states; therefore, it makes no sense of buying a property that should have been already owned by the state governments.
-Besides, Petronas company brand valuation as of January 2021 was US$12 billion (RM 48 billion according to conversion rate of US$1.00 to RM 4.00).
+Sarawak therefore would not have much of a voice in the PETRONAS board meetings.
+Due to its high share price, the money, once invested, may also have difficulties breaking even in the future.
+A lawmaker from Sarawak stated that PETRONAS acts as a trustee for the oil and gas fields in both the states; therefore, it makes no sense of buying a property that should have already been owned by the state governments.
+The brand valuation of PETRONAS as of January 2021 was US$12 billion (RM 48 billion according to conversion rate of US$1.00 to RM 4.00).
 Total stockholder equity as of February 2021 was US$82 billion (RM 328 billion).